 Stow real estate is some of the most expensive in Ohio, although Stow house values don't compare to the most expensive real estate in the U.S.

-Stow is a decidedly white-collar city, with fully 85.95% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Stow is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Stow who work in office and administrative support (14.95%), sales jobs (12.92%), and management occupations (11.90%).
+Stow is a decidedly white-collar city, with fully 87.45% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Stow is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Stow who work in office and administrative support (14.66%), sales jobs (12.33%), and management occupations (11.86%).

 Also of interest is that Stow has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Stow in 2010 was $32,098, which is wealthy relative to Ohio and the nation.
-This equates to an annual income of $128,392 for a family of four.
-However, Stow contains both very wealthy and poor people as well.
+The per capita income in Stow in 2010 was $32,417, which is wealthy relative to Ohio and the nation.
+This equates to an annual income of $129,668 for a family of four.

 The people who call Stow home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stow residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Stow include Irish, English, Italian, and Polish.

 The most common language spoken in Stow is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Arabic and Spanish.